 A4 Avoidance of Duplication

-There has been no comprehensive evaluation of the LB21 Grant Program to date, though a preliminary study of completed grants from 2003-2005 identified impacts on the Master’s and Doctoral levels.
-This effort is therefore at no risk for duplication, as it includes the entire scope of current LB21 grantees.
+There has been no comprehensive evaluation of the LB21 Grant Program to date.
+This study will be the first independent retrospective investigation of the LB21 Grant Program.

 A5 Methods to Minimize Burden on Small Entities

 The phone interviews with grantees will not exceed 60 minutes.
 Respondents will have the option to end the interview at any time should they choose to not continue.
 In addition, the research team has examined the most recent grant-related report submitted by the grantees to IMLS; the interviewer will have a basic understanding of the grant’s activities and purpose.
 Information obtained from archival records will not be sought again in the interview in order to reduce time on the phone with respondents.